-Climate data: Rainfall and temperature data have been recorded using Oregon wireless rain gauge and Taylor digital waterproof maximum/minimum thermometer (Figure in the right side here) since May, 2015.
-Average mean monthly rainfall and maximum and minimum temperature will be summarised.
+Climate data: Rainfall and temperature data were recorded using Oregon wireless rain gauge and Taylor digital waterproof maximum/minimum thermometer from May 2015 to April 2016.
+Average mean monthly rainfall and maximum and minimum temperature have been summarised.

 Vegetation composition and phenology: The vegetation composition of the study area was examined from randomly selected vegetation transects across the home range of each of the study groups.
-A total of three 400-500 m long and 10 m wide vegetation transects were laid out using the random stratified sampling method within each of the study group (A and B) home ranges and adequately sampled the diversity of big trees \geq 10 cm DBH (Wong et al.,

-2006) and climbers with DBH \ge 5 cm (Suarez, 2013).
+A total of three 400-500 m long and 10 m wide vegetation transects were laid out using the random stratified sampling method within each of the study group (A and B) home ranges and adequately sampled the diversity of big trees \geq 10 cm DBH (Wong et al., 2006) and climbers with DBH \geq 5 cm (Suarez, 2013).
 A total of six 50 m x 10 m vegetation enumeration quadrats were laid randomly within the vegetation transects.

 Phenological data collection have been carried out monthly since May, 2015 for 10 food plant species in a sample of vegetation transects in the home range of each study group.
 Each marked tree was assessed for the relative abundance of young leaves, mature leaves, leaf buds, flowers, whole fruits (ripened and non-ripened fruit), and seeds using visual inspection or binoculars (Fashing, 2001b; Xiang et al., 2007; Suarez, 2013).
+Data organization and analysis have been commenced for both vegetation composition and phenology.

-Population estimate: Population census of Omo River guereza was conducted in WWNF in February and September, 2015 using line transect method (Green, 1978; Struhsaker, 1981; Peres, 1999).
+Population estimate: Population census of Omo River guereza was conducted in WWNF in February and September, 2015 and in March 2016 using line transect method (Green, 1978; Struhsaker, 1981; Peres, 1999).
 Survey sites were selected to cover suitable altitudinal ranges and vegetation types of the area.
 A total of 12 transects ranging from 1.5 to 3.0 km length were censused crossing different habitat types (Mekonnen et al., 2010b).
 During transect walks, GPS location, group size, group spread, estimated animal-observer distance, sighting angle (angle to trail using compass), perpendicular distance from the transect to the first animal seen, the height of the animal on the tree when first detected, and habitat type where the group is spotted were recorded when Omo River guereza and other primates are encountered (Whitesides et al., 1988; Fashing and Cords, 2000; Marshall et al., 2008; Mekonnen et al., 2010b).
 Population estimation data will also be collected in January and May, 2015.